croct-tech/plug-js/docs/events.md

 This event records that a page finished loading.

-The SDK automatically tracks this event when the page has been completely loaded, without waiting for stylesheets or images to finish loading.
+The SDK automatically tracks this event when a page has been completely loaded, without waiting for stylesheets or images to finish loading.

 ## E-commerce Events